-Next, each Founder accepted into the Washington DC program contributes a $2200 USD by 2016-05-29 ($3000 USD after 2016-05-29) Course Fee to cover location fees, Mentor travel, and other expenses of running a 16 week program.
+Next, each Founder accepted into the Silicon Valley program contributes a $2200 USD by 2016-05-29 ($3000 USD after 2016-05-29) Course Fee to cover location fees, Mentor travel, and other expenses of running a 16 week program.
 The Course Fee is FULLY REFUNDABLE as long as you drop out prior to the start of the Research & Customer Development session, so that founders can make an informed decision if the Founder Institute is right for them.

 Third, Graduates from the program are asked to contribute Warrants for 3.5% of their company priced at fair market value into the Shared Liquidity Pool that is split between the other Graduates, the Mentors, and the Institute.
 This is not a cost, but rather an investment, because 30% of the Pool's returns goes right back to the Graduates themselves, allowing them to earn returns based on the success of their peers.
 Learn more about the Liquidity Pool here.

 Lastly, if a company is successful and receives significant financing from third parties, the Institute asks that the company pay a one-time Tuition of $4,500, which supplies the growth capital for the Institute.
 The success of the Institute is based on the success of the graduates, as it should be.